A potty training checklist for the science-minded parent

 Training will be easier if your child has clothing she can pull down herself.
 When your child is ready for underpants, make sure they are loose enough for your child to handle on her own.

-If multiple adults will participate in training, make sure everybody uses the same methods and reviews your potty training checklist.
+If multiple adults will participate in training, make sure everybody uses the same methods.

 As I note in my health and safety tips, children need stability and leverage when they sit.
-If their feet are left dangling, kids have more trouble controlling their voiding muscles (Christophersen 1991--see health and safety tips for full citation).
-For this reason, it's best to start training with a kid-size potty chair (rather than having kids sit on the toilet).
+If their feet are left dangling, kids have more trouble controlling their voiding muscles (Christophersen 1991).
+For this reason, it’s best to start training with a child-size potty chair, rather than have kids sit on the toilet.

 When selecting a potty chair, look for one that is easy to move and easy to clean.
-In my experience, the simplest designs (cast from a single piece of plastic--no moving parts) work the best.
-Avoid splash guards (boys can hurt themselves on splash guards when they attempt to sit down).
+Avoid splash guards for boys.
+They can hurt themselves on splash guards when they attempt to sit down.

 The bathroom is an obvious place.
 But it can be helpful to keep the potty in the same place where your child plays.
 Ideally, you want to keep the potty within view (and easy access) at all times.
 Unless you live in a small space, consider getting more than one potty.